Car Insurance Policy Terms: 6-Month vs. 12-Month

 The answers to why many insurers don’t offer a 12-month auto policy term, which would make everyone’s life easier, have to deal with both how our car insurance rates are determined and how insurance companies make money.

 There are two basic reasons insurers like the 6-month policy term, both of which revolve around being able to make premium adjustments more quickly if need be.
+Enter your zip code below to view companies that have cheap auto insurance rates.
+Secured with SHA-256 Encryption

 The Ability to Make Quick Program Changes